Our guide took us to a shaded area to meet a Jewish scribe or sofer. He has spent his entire life transcribing the Torah and other religious writings.

 According to the Bible, Ezra recovered a copy of the Torah (Genesis, Exodus, Leviticus, Numbers, and Deuteronomy) and read it aloud to the whole nation.
 From then on, the Jewish scribes (sofers) solidified the process for creating copies of the Torah and eventually other books in the Old Testament.
 In 586 B.C., Jerusalem was captured by the Babylonians.
 The Temple was looted and then destroyed by fire and the Jews were exiled.

-During the weekday morning service, one of the boxes (the "Hand Tefillin") is placed upon the left arm so that it rests against the heart and the suspended leather strap is wound around the left hand and around the middle finger of that hand.
 The other box, head tefillin, is placed upon the head and above the forehead so as to rest upon the cerebrum.
 After learning about the tefillin, I had a much better understanding and was glad I could go back to photos I had taken at the Wailing Wall when we first arrived in Israel.
 A picture says a thousand words and I am grateful I can show you photos.

 The duty of wearing tefillin rests upon males after the age of thirteen years and at the time of their Bar Mitzvah or their coming of age ceremony.
 Females are not required to wear them but can if they desire but not common.
-Others who are not obliged to wear tefillin
+Others who are not obliged to wear tefillin include a mourner during the first day of his mourning and a bridegroom on his wedding-day.

-Photo: Moses wearing a tefillin.
 Originally tefillin were worn all day but not during the night.
 Nowadays the custom is to wear them only during the weekday morning service, although we've been told that Orthodox Jews wear them during the day and as long as they are dressed in their "Orthodox attire" which includes a black hat, black suit, black overcoat, etc. As I thought about that, perhaps that might be another reason they wear a wide brimmed black hat in the effort to conceal or keep it covered.
 Afterall, tefillin is something sacred to Jewish men and I respect them for their dedicated efforts to live Judaism by the letter of the law.

 Garth and I have learned so much over the past 5 months while living in Jerusalem and I sincerely hope you have learned a few things from us.
 We have come to understand the differences between ethnic groups.
 Each has their own set of values but each places an emphasis on modesty, respect for their elders, the home and the effort to make their dwellings a sanctuary or a little piece of heaven on earth.
 Some have so little it makes your heart break yet they try to live their lives in accordance to a Higher Power.
 I conclude this Sabbath day with a quote from Exodus 25:8 - "Make Me a sanctuary that I shall dwell among them."